A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Square-free braided sets satisfying the minimality condition

-Then the following conditions hold. \begin{enumerate} \item The orbit (\ref{orbit1}) determines the maps $\Lcal_i, i\in X$ (and $r$) uniquely, so that $(X, r)$ is a non-degenerate 2-cancelative braided set.
-More precisely, $(X,r)$ is a braided set \emph{iff} the left actions are:
+Then the following conditions hold. \begin{enumerate} \item The orbit (\ref{orbit1}) determines the maps $\Lcal_i, i\in X$ (and $r$) uniquely, so that $(X, r)$ is a nondegenerate 2-cancellative quadratic set with minimality condition.
+In this case the left actions are: